DonRyu/Full-Stack-CRUD-WebApp/readme.md

 To run without error, you need to install node modules for both frontend and backend.

 **Important!**
-* Make sure your computer has Node.js and the version should be above version of  17.x
+* Make sure your computer has Node.js and the version should be above 17.x
 * Please follow the order of the installation